JohnnyBravo10/ImageClassification/README.md

-# CV-PR
-Computer Vision and Pattern Recognition Project
+# Computer Vision and Pattern Recognition Project

 This repository contains the report, 'Report.pdf', and the code of the project realized by Federico Pellizzaro, Giovanni Zanin, and me for the CP&PR course attended in fall 2023.